Pott & Co built what was probably the largest vinegar brewery in Britain, and grew to control 25 percent of the market.

 Sarson’s vinegar was the leading vinegar brand in Britain by 1999, with around a third of the market.

-When Sarson’s was acquired by Premier Foods in 2002, over 5.5 million litres were sold every year.
+Sarson’s was acquired by Premier Foods in 2002.
+Over 5.5 million litres of vinegar were sold every year.

 Mizkan of Japan acquired Sarson’s in 2012.

 Sarson’s is made from a 9.5 percent alcohol barley wine that the company brews itself.
-The vinegar is matured for seven days in huge oak vats.
+The vinegar is matured for seven days in large oak vats.